aenzenith/laravel-localizable/README.md

 When saving a model in a controller, you can use the following localization methods to handle the localization data:

 1. The **translate** method allows you to localize a specific field of the model to a specific locale.
-It accepts three arguments: It accepts three arguments: `locale`, `field` and `value`.
+It accepts three arguments: `locale`, `field` and `value`.
 For example:

 ```php
     $content = new Content();